 The main buildings such as the main gate named Nitenmon and Taishakudo temple have no coloration.

 Most of the buildings were rebuilt from the late 19th century to the early 20th century.

-the reliefs based on 10 stories of Buddhism are carved.
+Especially, on the outside walls of the inner temple of Taishakudo, the reliefs based on ten stories of Buddhism are carved.

-We can see them along the exclusive path, and it is called "Carving Gallery".
-(It is charged.)
+We can see them along the exclusive path "Carving Gallery" for a fee.

 About 7 minutes walk from Shibamata station on Keisei Line.